AvusCapital/Python-Callback-Plugin/README.md

 # Callback plugin in Ansible deployment tool
 ### Our goal - ‘near zero downtime deploy’

 But how to achieve ‘near zero downtime deploy’ if we have no idea about the execution time of the tasks.
-How to decide on which task among all we should optimize?
+How to decide on which task among all we should optimize,  when Ansible provides only basic information for what os going on in the respective modules.
 We found the answer implementing a callback function in our Ansible Deployment tool.

 ### What is a callback function?